hmlongco/Factory/README.md

 I'd avise against it.

 A few other things here.
+First, note that we used `@Injected` to supply an optional type.
+We don't need a `@OptionalInjected` property wrapper to do this as we did in Resolver.
+Same for `@LazyInjected`.

-First, note that Factory is *thread-safe.* Registrations and resolutions lock and unlock the containers and caches as needed.
+Next, note that Factory is *thread-safe.* Registrations and resolutions lock and unlock the containers and caches as needed.

-Also note that calling register also *removes any cached dependency from its associated scope.* This ensures that any new dependency injection request performed from that point on will always get the most recently defined instance of an object.
+And finally, note that calling register also *removes any cached dependency from its associated scope.* This ensures that any new dependency injection request performed from that point on will always get the most recently defined instance of an object.

 ## Custom Containers